-Are you ready for the rollout of GDPR?
-The European Union's General Data Protection Regulation (GDPR) will be in effect starting May 25, 2018.
+The European Union's General Data Protection Regulation (GDPR) has been in effect since May 25, 2018.
 GDPR doesn't just affect enterprises in the EU, though; theoretically at least, any entity that stores personal information pertaining to an EU citizen - regardless of whether or not that entity does business in the EU - is also subject to its provisions regarding personal data storage.
-If you're not sure about the basics of GDPR, you might want to take a look at our newsletter article from last year, entitled "Ready for GDPR?
+If you're not sure about the basics of GDPR, you might want to take a look at our 2017 newsletter article entitled "Ready for GDPR?
 Test Your Knowledge, Get The Facts."